Padre Burgos, Southern Leyte

-Padre Burgos, officially the Municipality of Padre Burgos (Lungsod sa Padre Burgos; Bayan ng Padre Burgos), is a 5th class municipality in the province of Southern Leyte, Philippines.
+Padre Burgos, officially the Municipality of Padre Burgos (Lungsod sa Padre Burgos; Bayan ng Padre Burgos), is a municipality in the province of Southern Leyte, Philippines.
 According to the 2020 census, it has a population of 11,159 people.

 Padre Burgos is named after Fr.
 José Burgos, one of the martyred priests collectively called Gomburza.
-The town is being surrounded by Sogod Bay in the East, Padre Burgos was once called "Tamulayag", a vernacular slang which means "Let's go fishing".
+The town is surrounded by Sogod Bay in the East, Padre Burgos was once called "Tamulayag", a vernacular slang which means "Let's go fishing".
 Fishing is the main livelihood in the town.

 The town is famous for its white-sand beaches such as the Tangkaan Beach, from where Limasawa Island can be seen; the Likay-Likay Beach, where you can go fishing and snorkelling; the Bukana which is like a small swam of water and serve as a home of many fishes in Buenavista, the floating Balsa of Bas.
 And the beaches in Barangay Lungsodaan.
-Padre Burgos is also famous to diving enthusiasts, the underwater beauty boasts of many colourful clusters of corals.
+Padre Burgos is also famous to diving enthusiasts, the underwater beauty boasts many colourful clusters of corals.
 With the Local Government's cooperation, Coral Cay, a foreign non-profit organization established its offices in Barangay Tangkaan whose main purpose is to provide help among local people to maintain fish sanctuaries, awareness programs on ocean-life preservation, and clean-up activities on the shorelines of Padre Burgos.

 Padre Burgos is also known for its "budbod" (suman), a very sweet sticky-rice.